Pros and Cons of Project Management Software

 All of the below features will save you time and effort, which you can actually use to address various problems in the project and not just administer update reports.

 When selecting the tool, you need to consider your business case.
-Still, I would argue that your future tools should have most of these features, allowing the project team to be more flexible and enable future-proof project management styles.
+Still, I would argue that your future tools should have most of these features, allowing the project team to be more flexible and enabling future-proof project management styles.

 1. Smooth Collaboration

-Chats, tagging other members in conversation, re-assigning tasks are commonplace in most tools nowadays.
+Chats, tagging other members in conversation, and re-assigning tasks are commonplace in most tools nowadays.
 Plus, you can manage communication internally and with external clients, like in MS Teams.

 2. Easily Sharing Files

-You usually can upload various files like requirement documents in Word, images, PDF or spreadsheets in Excel, and the project team can jointly work on them as part of collaboration efforts.
+You can usually upload various files like requirement documents in Word, images, PDF or spreadsheets in Excel, and the project team can jointly work on them as part of collaboration efforts.